 Declench your fists – this isn’t that kind of guide.

-Frontrunner published an article called How to Produce Music Like: J Dilla and, from the title, I was a little sceptical.
+Frontrunner published an article called How to Produce Music Like: J Dilla (now deleted) and, from the title, I was a little sceptical.
 But rather than suggesting to copy the late producer, the post discussed helpful advice including:

 - Choose Your Samples Wisely